 Daciana was waiting for him.
 She did not say hello.
 There was no need.
 She did not ask him what had happened, since she knew he would share anything important in good time.
 Instead she watched him go to the hiding place and retrieve the bag with the blessed silver bullets.
 There were only two left.
 They would be difficult to replace when they were all gone, but he would worry about that when the day came.
 “So you were right?”
 Daciana said.
 She sat on the worn straw mattress.
 She'd been sitting in the same spot when he left, and he would not have been surprised to find that she'd been there all day.
 “Fabre is one of them.”

 “Ah,” was all she said.

-He sat down next to her.
 She helped him undress and then shed her own clothes, silent all the while.
 There was, after all, nothing more to say.
 Her skin was very white, except for a place on her shoulder where the angry scar made by a bullet stood out.
-She winced a bit whenever she moved that arm.
+She winced a bit when she moved that arm.
 “Does it hurt?” said Chastel.

 “It always hurts,” she said, dispassionate.